Mulberry outlines growth after bagging profit surge

 "Asia is the fastest-growing market, but actually we still have plenty of areas to penetrate in Europe and the States, so those are growing very strongly as well.
 We like to spread the risk," Chief Executive Godfrey Davis told Reuters on Thursday.

-The company, best known for its leather handbags priced at between 500 pounds and 900 pounds ($774-$1,393), said international revenue more than doubled to 29.4 million pounds and that wholesale shipments grew 93 percent.
+The company, best known for its leather handbags priced at between 500 pounds and 900 pounds, said international revenue more than doubled to 29.4 million pounds and that wholesale shipments grew 93 percent.

 The luxury goods market has proved resilient to the global economic downturn, with high-end firms such as Burberry (BRBY.L), Hermes (HRMS.PA) and LVMH (LVMH.PA) reporting robust sales, but the grim macroeconomic outlook is a concern.